 Made of Dough, Peckham

 What: Serving up wood-fired pizzas on Peckham’s bustling Bellenden Road (also home to Artusi and The Begging Bowl), Made of Dough is a quick and casual joint turning out some seriously good pizzas.
-We’re fans of toppings which include spicy lamb sausage, while vegans can opt for a variety topped with mushrooms, peppers and vegan cheese.
-You can also order sauces to dip your crusts in, including a lemon and rosemary aioli.
+We’re fans of toppings which include lamb sausage, while vegans can opt for a variety topped with mushrooms, peppers and vegan cheese.
+You can also order sauces to dip your crusts in, including a basil aioli and a vegan kimchi mayo.